kunyangli/3D_Jet_Geometry-/README.md

 4) Theta, angle of line of sight.
 This value must be entered in radians.

 5) Fits Image must be a standard NASA FITS file format to be read by astropy.

+----- Visual Python-----

+Visual Python can be used to view the 3D structure in a graphics IDE.

+The installation of VPython can be found in detail here: vpython.org

+The code should be run from the VPython IDE and will automatically read in the x,y,z from the Cartesian_Coordinates file.

+With the line of sight, visulatizations, the code must be manually changed by the user.
+If you have questions about the use of our Vpython code, please ask.